-A stack can have either TX or TXE TPS devices, but not both.
 For expediency, the device graphics in this guide illustrate stacking TX devices.
-Configurations for stacking the 9200TXE devices follow the same guidelines you would use for stacking the 8200TX device; the I/O slot numbers for both of these 1U models correspond.
+Stack configurations for 9200TXE devices and for 8600TXE devices follow the same guidelines you would use for stacking the 8200TX device; the I/O slot numbers for both of these 1U models correspond.

 You can configure up to five devices in a stack.
 The stack operates as a single device that you manage on the TippingPoint Security Management System (SMS).
 For a stack of TX Series devices, the devices can be the same or a mixture of both 8200TX and 8400TX TPS models.
+For a stack of TXE Series devices, the devices must be either 8600TXE devices or 9200TXE devices, but not a mixture of both.
 All devices in a stack should be licensed for the same inspection throughput.